 sudo passes the invoking user's group list to the policy and I/O plugins.
-On most systems, there is an upper limit to the number of groups that a user may belong to simultaneously will return the maximum number of groups.
+On most systems, there is an upper limit to the number of groups that a user may belong to simultaneously (typically 16 for compatibility with NFS).
+On systems with the getconf(1) utility, running:

-(typically 16 for compatibility with NFS).
-On systems with the getconf(1) utility, running: getconf NGROUPS_MAX
+getconf NGROUPS_MAX